Is South Africa Safe? What You Need to Know Before You Go

 Well, Boston for starters.
 Then there was Las Vegas.
 And Orlando.
 And Indianapolis.
 Is the State Dept. advising tourists to stay away from those places?

-How big is your own city when compared to South Africa?
+How big is your city when compared to South Africa?
 Here are the annual numbers of MURDERS, given by MSA (or Metropolitan Statistical Area)

 - Atlanta – 325